aloisdg/awesome-regex/README.md

 - [Udemy][d8] - A Basic Introduction To Using Regular Expressions In Programming
 - [Codecademy][d9] - How to use of regular expression
 - [Regex golf][d10] - Regex golf with Peter Norvig
+- [Python Regular Expressions][d11] - A good introduction to Python Regular Expressions from Google

 [d1]: http://en.wikipedia.org/wiki/Regular_expression
 [d2]: http://regex.learncodethehardway.org/book/